Brief introduction to Bubbenhall

 equipment, a football pitch and tennis and basketball courts.

 The mobile library from Warwickshire County Council comes every three weeks.
-The precise hours can be found at
+More details can be found under

 Aerial View 1987